The modern theosophical movement was founded in 1875 by H.P. Blavatsky.

-To help carry out those objects, the Society presents for consideration a contemporary statement of the Ancient Wisdom called Theosophy.
+To help carry out those mission the Society presents for consideration a contemporary statement of the Ancient Wisdom called Theosophy.
 The Theosophical Society does not require its members to accept all or indeed any of the Theosophical teachings.
 The motto of the Society is “There is no religion higher than Truth.”
 The term “religion” in the motto refers to religion in its highest sense, inclusive of all life.
 To see each religion as an expression of the Divine Wisdom, adapted to the needs of a particular time and place.
 Theosophy regards the universe as alive and interrelated, with an intelligent order guiding the cyclical evolution of all life.
 The Theosophical Society in New Zealand supports the right of individual freedom of thought for every person and that any teachings are in no way binding on any member of the Society.

 Most Theosophical members agree generally on the basic ideas and ideals of Theosophy, but they are free to reject any of them and to interpret all of them according to their own lights.
 To be a member of the Society, one must only subscribe to its objects.
 Yet the Society does offer a view of life that is remarkable for its comprehensiveness, coherence and timelessness, a contemporary formulation of an ancient Wisdom Tradition that is the basis for a satisfying, productive life that enables those who follow it to discover their own inner nature and to contribute to the welfare of the world.
 This is represented in the Theosophical Worldview statement.